 \section{Discussion and Conclusion}

-In this work, we present a notable advancement in explicit 3D scene representation by integrating 3D Gaussian Splatting with feature field distillation from 2D foundation models, a development that broadens the scope of radiance fields beyond traditional uses.
-This approach not only facilitates complex semantic tasks like editing, segmentation, and language-prompted interactions but also addresses key limitations of previous NeRF-based methods, including slow rendering speeds and continuity issues in implicitly represented feature fields.
-The introduction of an optional speed-up module effectively reduces training times, underscoring the versatility and efficiency of our approach.
-Our work, as showcased in various experiments including semantic segmentation and 3D segmenting with models like CLIP-LSeg and SAM, is groundbreaking in its enablement of point and bounding-box prompting for radiance field manipulation, demonstrating the vast potential of explicit 3D feature field representation in advancing the field of 3D scene understanding and interaction.
+In this work, we present a notable advancement in explicit 3D scene representation by integrating 3D Gaussian Splatting with feature field distillation from 2D foundation models, a development that not only broadens the scope of radiance fields beyond traditional uses but also addresses key limitations of previous NeRF-based methods in implicitly represented feature fields.
+Our work, as showcased in various experiments including complex semantic tasks like editing, segmentation, and language-prompted interactions with models like CLIP-LSeg and SAM, opening the door to a brand new semantic, editable, and promptable explicit 3D scene representation.

 However, our Feature 3DGS framework does have its inherent limitations.
 The student feature's limited access to the ground truth feature restricts the overall performance, and the imperfections of the teacher network further constrain our framework's effectiveness.
-Additionally, our adaptation of the original 3DGS pipeline, which inherently generates noise-inducing floaters, poses another challenge, affecting our model's optimal performance.
-Lastly, while the original 3DGS supports real-time rendering, the integration of semantic features in our model introduces a bottleneck in rendering speed, a trade-off that remains unresolved in our current framework.
+In addition, our adaptation of the original 3DGS pipeline, which inherently generates noise-inducing floaters, poses another challenge, affecting our model's optimal performance.

-In conclusion, our research marks a substantial advancement in the domain of 3D scene representation and manipulation.
-Bridging the gap between 2D foundation models and 3D scene comprehension, we showcase new possibilities in creating interactive, dynamic, and semantically enhanced 3D scene applications.